 Restrictions: Moderate level of fitness is recommended.
 No kayaking experience is required.
 Ocean kayaking is easy to learn.
 The kayaks have a rudder system controlled by foot pedals allowing easy maneuvering.
 Your guides will give you instruction basic paddling techniques to enable you to paddle with confidence and ease.

-Transportation: Trips originate and end in Vancouver, British Columbia.
+Transportation: Trips originate and end in Nanaimo, British Columbia.
 Transportation to and from the kayaking area in Johnstone Strait is included.

 Weather: Summer temperatures average between 15 and 25 degrees Celsius.

-everal factors, such as weather, tides, current, group ability, group goals, and the distribution of pods will ultimately decide our campsites, paddling time, and route, and as such, a day by day, precise itinerary, is undesirable & impractical.
-We h...)
+Several factors, such as weather, tides, current, group ability, group goals, and the distribution of pods will ultimately decide our campsites, paddling time, and route, and as such, a day by day, precise itinerary, is undesirable & impractical.
+We ...)

-everal factors, such as weather, tides, current, group ability, group goals, and the distribution of pods will ultimately decide our campsites, paddling time, and route, and as such, a day by day, precise itinerary, is undesirable & impractical.
+Several factors, such as weather, tides, current, group ability, group goals, and the distribution of pods will ultimately decide our campsites, paddling time, and route, and as such, a day by day, precise itinerary, is undesirable & impractical.
 We have developed an itinerary which focuses on the areas in Johnstone Strait and which present the best chance of viewing orcas.
-By so doing, we hope to avoid the busier marine traffic around Telegraph Cove and the islands in that area.
+By doing so, we hope to avoid the busier marine traffic around Telegraph Cove and the islands in that area.
 Along the way, there will be opportunities to explore the many coves, beaches, and marine life that characterize the strait.
 Different campsites are planned throughout our paddle.
-We will return to our put-in point on Day 6 and return to Vancouver sometime in the evening.
+On Day 7 we will return to Nanaimo.

 Deposit and Taxes